mue8010/mue8010/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/MickeyEvans_?style=social)](https://twitter.com/MickeyEvans_)

 ## 🔭 What I’m currently working on & Background ...
- - I'm working as a working as a Data Analyst @ Goldman Sachs.
+ - I'm working as a Data Analyst @ Goldman Sachs.
  - I've created apps using Python, was an end-user querying data using Sybase/PostGRES SQL, and automated tasks using ETL.
  - My other work includes of data visualizations & audit end-user analytics using R/Python.
  - Graduated Bachelors & Masters in 2019 from Rochester Institute of Technology (RIT).